xakdeveloper/kapela/README.md

 ## About this Project

 Research activities performed by members of the Kapela Research Lab, and others, are stored here to make collaboration easy, and to allow for other researchers to pick up where someone leaves off.
+Repository previously "research-lab" now standard documentation name "kapela" with each implementation of this documentation named in the following example: "js-kapela" for JavaScript implementation.

-This project is covered by the BSD 3-clause license as listed below.
+This project is covered by the MIT license as listed below.
 Contributors are welcome and warmly invited, but are expected to work in their own forks before submitting pull requests to this repository.

 ## Source Code and Concept License